MicrosoftDocs/microsoft-365-community/Community/includes/content-disclaimer.md

 > [!Note]
-> This topic is an open-source article with the community providing support for it.
-It is not part of the official Microsoft documentation set.
+> This is an open-source article with the community providing support for it.
+>
+>See [SharePoint documentation](https://docs.microsoft.com/en-us/sharepoint/) for the Microsoft documentation set.